Table of Contents

 The building itself is given high marks for its “modern interpretation of the traditional lighthouse form, its successful functional design, high quality craftsmanship and materials.”

-In the fall of 2021, a new observation deck was added that will allow people with disabilities much better access.
+In the fall of 2021, a new observation deck was added that gives people with disabilities much better access.
 You are still able to access the rocks.

 Have you been to Peggy’s Cove?
 What is your best memory of the area?